 In the building and construction industry, polyurethane and polyiso foams are regulated through fire codes, the model building codes and state and local governments.
 Model and local building codes are used throughout the United States to provide guidance and requirements for the safe use of materials and systems used in buildings.
 They are considered “living documents” that are updated and changed on a regular basis.
 Building codes help safeguard life and protect the public welfare by regulating design, construction practices, construction material quality (including fire performance), location, occupancy, and maintenance of buildings and structures.
 When regulating materials, many of the model building codes refer to consensus standards for products or tests developed by standard-setting organizations such as ASTM International and the National Fire Protection Association.
 Some building codes and insurance rating organizations also rely on test information from testing laboratories such as Factory Mutual Global and Underwriters Laboratories, Inc.

-- All residential mattresses must meet the same test requirements regardless of the materials used in construction.
+- Requirements should apply to all residential upholstered furniture, regardless of the materials used in construction.

 To learn more about furnishings flammability and FPF, visit the Polyurethane Foam Association’s Website.

 To address fire safety concerns, CPI encourages educational efforts on general fire safety principles for the home including: